Thai art: U-Thong art

 U-Thong art, also known as Suphannaphum-Ayothaya art, emerged in central Thailand between the 12th and 15th centuries CE, contemporaneously with Chiang Saen and Sukhothai art.
 This style received its name from the U-Thong Kingdom, which was centered in the U Thong District, although this kingdom's existence is ambiguous.
 It is characterized by a Buddha image style influenced by Dvaravati, Lopburi, and Sukhothai arts, with the Dvaravati influence being the most prominent.
-The resulting architecture and fine arts are collectively referred to as U-Thong and can be found in various provinces, including Suphanburi, Nakhon Pathom, Chai Nat, Lopburi, and Ayutthaya.
+The resulting architecture and fine arts are known collectively as U-Thong.
+They are found in Suphanburi, Nakhon Pathom, Chai Nat, Lopburi, and Ayutthaya.

 U-Thong architecture is closely related to Theravada Buddhism and features low-roofed ubosot, vihāra, and chedis constructed with wood.
 A unique style of U-Thong chedi has an octagonal base, eight-sided structure, lotus crystal-adorned roof, and bell.
 These chedis are commonly found at various temples, such as Sankhaburi in Chai Nat province or some temples in Suphanburi.
 Another type of U-Thong chedi is found at Wat Phra Borommathat in Chai Nat province and shows similarities to Srivijaya art.

 Bronze sculptures from the U-Thong period exemplify elaborate casting, inheriting from the earlier Dvaravati art.
 Sukhothai art mixed with U-Thong art, resulting in lighter Buddha statues with flame auras, eventually becoming characteristic of early Ayutthaya art.
 The U-Thong or Ayothaya Kingdom was dissolved with the establishment of the Ayutthaya Kingdom.